jia200x/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 A runtime configuration system is in charge of providing a mechanism to set and get the values of configuration parameters that are used during the execution of the firmware, as well as a way to persist these values.
-Most of times these values are per-node specific.
+Runtime configurations are deployment-specific and can be changed on a per node basis.
+Appropriate management tools could also enable the configuration of node groups.

 Examples of runtime configurations are:
 - Transmission duty cycles